Updating and Managing the Datasets Used by EJAM

 itself.

-faster format of what had been called the ?frs dataset.
+version of what had been called the ?frs dataset.

-The names of these tables should be listed in a file called
+The names of these tables should be listed in

-R/arrow_ds_names.R and the global variable called
+R/arrow_ds_names.R and in the global variable called

-.arrow_ds_names that is used by functions like
+.arrow_ds_names, which is used by functions like

 dataload_dynamic() and